LtvnSergey/SQL-Fresh-Segments/analysis/4_index_analysis.md

 ---

-### 4. 3 month rolling average of the max average composition value from September 2018 to August 2019, including the previous top ranking interests
+### 4. Three month rolling average of the max average composition value from September 2018 to August 2019, including the previous top ranking interests

 ````sql